juspay/hyperswitch-killbill-plugin/README.md

 # hyperswitch-killbill-plugin

-Plugin to use [Hyperswitch](https://hyperswitch.io/) as a payment orchastrator.
+Killbill payment plugin to use [Hyperswitch](https://hyperswitch.io/) as a payment orchastrator.

 ## Requirements